eramdam/mastodon-archive-viewer/README.md

 - npm

 1. Clone this repository
-2. Extract your Mastodon archive file and:
+2. Extract your Mastodon archive
 3. Place the following files inside the `archive-data` folder:

 - `actor.json`